-If you do not maintain continuous enrollment you will be assigned the catalog in effect at the time you resume enrollment.
-With the approval of your college dean’s office you may choose to graduate under the requirements of a later catalog, but you must fulfill all graduation requirements from that alternative catalog year.
+Students who do not maintain continuous enrollment will be assigned the catalog in effect at the time they resume enrollment.
+Students with the approval of their college dean’s office may choose to graduate under the requirements of a later catalog, but they must fulfill all graduation requirements from that alternative catalog year.

 The university will make every reasonable effort to honor the curriculum requirements appropriate to each student’s catalog year.
 However, courses and programs will sometimes be discontinued and requirements may change as a result of curricular review or actions by accrediting associations and other agencies.